If you’re working full-time but thinking about going back to school, you might be worried you can’t do both.

 While most of us can’t afford the luxury of putting a job on hold while we hit the books, that shouldn’t deter you from continuing your education–especially if you’re thinking about heading in a different direction and need a new degree.

-One of the fabulous guest bloggers over at The Nerdy Nurse has four tips for pulling off school while you work.
-Here are the first two:
+One of our fabulous guest bloggers over at The Nerdy Nurse, has five tips for going to school while you work.
+Here they are:

-One of the most important things you can do when pursuing a master’s degree in nursing is to create a schedule and stick with it.
-One of the main sources of stress for working students is not knowing when everything is going to get done.
+One of the most important things you can do when pursuing your degree is to create a schedule and stick with it.
+A primary source of stress for working students is not knowing when everything is going to get done.
 Having a schedule helps take away some of that stress.
 Make sure to give yourself a little extra time until you know how long tasks will take and don’t pack your schedule too tight.

 While juggling the responsibilities of work and school, it may seem like there’s no time to eat right, exercise, relax, socialize or get enough sleep, but it’s important to take care of yourself.
 Running yourself ragged may seem like a short term gain, but a long term loss.
 If you end up getting sick or burned out you may lose a lot more time than you would by keeping things balanced.

 Lastly, don’t forget to nurture your social life while pursuing your next degree.
 Friends and family provide vital support and encouragement as well as stress relief.
 One important tip is to try to make sure you have friends outside of work.
 There’s nothing wrong with being friends with coworkers, if you change jobs after graduation, it’s not uncommon for those relationships to vanish.
 Also, if you have a significant other or children, don’t forget to nurture those relationships.
 They’ll sustain you as much as you sustain them.

 Want to find out more about continuing your education?
 Visit our Next Level Nursing hub.